letientai299/online-judge-notes/readme.md

 Online Judge Notes
 ==================

-Tips and tricks for more convenient during playing on judge site like Hackerrank...
+Tips and tricks for more convenient when playing on judge sites like Hackerrank...